 A large number of joint programmes aim to promote respect for human rights, democracy and the rule of law.
 These joint programmes represent the largest source of funding sustaining Council of Europe’s technical assistance and cooperation in support of democratic stability.
 The EU funds these programmes and the Council of Europe implements them.
 See our projects section to find out more.

 Every two years, the Council of the European Union adopts EU priorities for cooperation with the Council of Europe.
-Our priorities for the last biennium, 2018-2019, can be found here.
-As regards the next biannual cycle, the EU will shortly publish a new set of cooperation priorities with the Council of Europe for 2020-2021.
-The new objectives will be updated and published on our website, but our general lines of cooperation remain unchanged and cover the three fundamental dimensions: human rights, democracy and the rule of law.
+Our priorities for the next biennium, 2020-2022, can be found here.
+Our general lines of cooperation cover the three fundamental dimensions: human rights, democracy and the rule of law.